shengjunlin/CLASS-GreG-note/README.md

         !
 Save a fits file
         VECTOR\fits mom0.fits from mom0.gdf

-Afterwards, we need to correct the header values for CTYPE1|2 to be 'RA---XXX' and 'DEC---XXX' if they were '-----XXX'.
+Afterwards, we need to correct the header values for CTYPE1|2 to be 'RA---XXX' and 'DEC--XXX' if they were '-----XXX'.

 ## 8. <a name="other"></a>Other ##